 Employment law provides strong labor conditions and protections for employees, so employing people will generally be an important investment and commitment.

 However, temp agencies are popular options for more flexible workforce arrangements.
 For these and many other reasons, the following are only guidelines in the broadest sense, and professional legal services are recommended when employing in Netherlands.

 The official website for employment information is at the Ministry of Social Affairs and Employment.

-- We can help you get a new employee started in the Netherlands fast.
-The minimum onboarding time we need is only 48 hours.
-Start date before the 10th, if after, it will be included in the next month's payroll.
+We can help you get a new employee started in the Netherlands fast.
+The minimum onboarding time we need is only 3 working days.

 Competitive benefits package in the Netherlands